samchungy/zod-openapi/README.md

 createDocument({
   components: {
     schemas: {
-      jobTitle, // this will register this Zod Schema as jobTitle unless `ref` in `.openapi()` is specified on the type },
+      jobTitle: title, // this will register this Zod Schema as jobTitle unless `ref` in `.openapi()` is specified on the type
+    },
   },
 });